Cambodia

 The largest product sections under EBA (€ million, 2023)

-Apparel and footwear products together account for about 84% of preferential imports, indicating that the Cambodian economy remains heavily reliant on these two sectors.
+Apparel products accounted for about 71% of preferential imports in 2023, indicating that the Cambodian economy remains heavily reliant on this sector - although the share decreased from 75% in 2021.
 Further economic diversification can support the economy's resilience to shocks on international markets and reduce the overall fragility of the economy.
 Thus, in the "Industrial Development Policy 2015 - 2025", the government has identified a number of priority sectors which are supposed to support the diversification of the product range.
 These priority sectors include inter alia electronics and automotive parts, which record a dynamic development and an increasing share in overall industrial production.
+EU preferential imports of vehicles increased by 35% from 2021 and 2023, slightly more than apparel and footwear (32% each).

 SUSTAINABLE DEVELOPMENT